aandr26/AWS-SAP-C01-Study-Guide/docs/11_Migrations_and_Hybrid_Architectures/11b_AWS_Snow/Snowball_Snowmobile.md

 * **Exam Tips:**
   * **Snowball:**
-    * 50 TB or 80 TB per dvice.
+    * 50 TB or 80 TB per device.
     * Use when transferring more than 10 TB
     * Can chain together to get more capacity.
     * Faster than internet/Direct Connect/VPN